 Learn About It

 Your friend has obviously had some experience with toddlers, and she knows that biting a playmate is common in this age group (perhaps her daughter has already been on the other side of the action).
 Toddlers don’t have the words to describe their emotions, they don’t quite know how to control their feelings, and they don’t have any concept of hurting another person.
 When a toddler bites a friend, it most likely isn’t an act of aggression: It is simply an immature way of trying to get a point across, experimentation with cause and effect, or playfulness gone awry.

 What Not To Do About Biting

 Many parents respond emotionally when their toddler uses his teeth on another human being; their immediate response is anger, followed by punishment.
 This is because we view the act from an adult perspective.
 However, if we can understand that a toddler bite is most likely a responsive reflex, we can avoid responding in the following typical, yet unnecessary and ineffective ways:

 - Don’t bite your child back to “show him how it feels.”
 He isn’t purposefully hurting his playmate.
-He doesn’t understand that what he did is wrong, so by responding with the same action you may actually be reinforcing that this is an acceptable behavior, or confusing him entirely.
+He doesn’t understand that what he did is wrong, so by responding with the same action, you may actually be reinforcing that this is acceptable behavior, or confusing him entirely.